 Inpatient Unit Staff (Strawhun Center)

 The nurses assigned specifically to the inpatient unit report to the nursing supervisor, Douglas Mukorombindo and Service Director, Kathy Hartman-McCarthy.
-They are responsible for program implementation and provides direct supervision to staff.
+They are responsible for program implementation and direct supervision to staff.
 There is a designated Charge Nurse on each shift who is responsible for supervising the unit, coordinating day-to-day client care activities and making staff client care assignments.
 Each nurse is responsible for assisting clients and maintaining daily routines, and for creating a therapeutic milieu for implementation of treatment plans and general nursing care and services.
 The nurses implement treatment plans, including direct therapy and drug administration, and function as key members of the treatment team.
 Basic nursing care and services as required and/or ordered by the attending medical staff is also completed.

 There is a psychologist/therapist assigned to the inpatient unit who is responsible for conducting group, family, individual, and psycho-educational therapy for clients; this person plays a key role in treatment staffing.